 Public Power Campaign Fights for a Green Austin

-by Brinn F
+by Brinn F.

 The fight against climate change can often seem distant and on a scale beyond what the average person has the power to do.
 While it’s true that saving our planet is a task that can only be accomplished through collective action, we have an opportunity for that action right here in Austin, Texas.
 Within the past year, the city of Austin has unveiled a plan to construct a gas plant to be operated by Austin Energy.
 This unsustainable plan would only further add to the pollution in a city already struggling to keep the air safe and breathable.